apacheignite/documentation/deployment/mesos-deployment.md

 If there are no restrictions set on the cluster, the framework will try to occupy all the resources in Mesos cluster.
 See [Configuration](doc:mesos-deployment#section-configuration) section below.

-4. Send POST request with the application definition to Marathon by CURL or other tools.
+4. Send POST request with the application definition to Marathon, using CURL or other tools.
 [block:code]
 {
   "codes": [